 Jeffrey James is a global broadcast professional working across news, current affairs and business.
 He has anchored and produced for international networks and production houses in Europe, Asia and Australia.

-Before being approached by CNBC to be the face of their new Australian based global programming, Jeffrey lived in Berlin and London for Deutsche Welle Television where he presented the business component of DW-TV’s flagship news programme, “The Journal” re-broadcast by 5000 television operators world-wide including America’s PBS.
+Before being approached by CNBC to be the face of their new Australian based global programming in 2008, Jeffrey lived in Berlin and London and worked for iconic broadcaster, Deutsche Welle where he presented the business component of DW-TV’s flagship news programme, ‘The Journal’, which was re-broadcast by 5000 television operators world-wide including America’s PBS.
 He became one of the most popular and best known faces of DW-TV during some five years with the network.

-Jeffrey’s production credits include top-end investigative documentary series including, PIRATES produced for Beyond Productions and the SBS-TV Cutting Edge documentary, THE EMBRACED.
+Jeffrey’s production credits include high-end investigative documentary series, including PIRATES, produced for Beyond Productions, and the SBS-TV Cutting Edge documentary, ‘TheEmbraced’.

-Jeffrey began in Australian regional radio with 8HA in Alice Springs, in the centre of Australia moving onto music television as presenter of various programmes for Channel 7, Sydney.
-He was attracted and passionate about broadcast since being a child.
-In the 90s Jeffrey worked with 9 Network Australia and with ABC as Segment Producer and Associate Producer with network star interviewers, Mike Walsh and Ray Martin.
+Jeffrey began his career in Australian regional radio with 8HA in Alice Springs, in the centre of Australia moving on to music television as presenter of various programmes for Channel 7, Sydney.
+He was attracted to and passionate about broadcast since being a child.
+In the 90s Jeffrey worked with Nine Network Australia and with ABC as Segment Producer and Associate Producer with network star interviewers, Mike Walsh and Ray Martin.
 He was drawn to the art of the interview and learned hugely from both iconic figures.
-His interest and participation in analytic psychotherapy further enriched his curiosity obout people and in framing this through the paradigm of television.
-He went on to work with Beyond and New Zealand’s Communicado,, then the largest production house in New Zealand where he was Executive Producer – International Projects and worked closely in design and development of concepts with Discovery Channel.
+His interest and participation in analytic psychotherapy further enriched his curiosity about people and in framing this through the paradigm of the broadcast interview.

-Jeffrey attended Trinity Grammar, St. Andrews Cathedral School and studied music, speech and drama.
+Jeffrey attended Trinity Grammar and St. Andrews Cathedral School and studied music, speech and drama.